 As the OMEGA forum moderator on Watchuseek and an avid collector of OMEGA timepieces, Nick's been a fan of OMEGA since Pierce Brosnan's days as James Bond.
 Since then,

 August 6, 2012 was a historic moment for space exploration and for the progress of mankind: it was the day the Mars rover Curiosity landed on the surface of Mars.

 The Curiosity weighs about 2000 pounds and is roughly the size of a Honda Civic.
 One of Curiosity's

 What is Hublot?
 In essence, Hublot is a watchmaker that has perfected the art of fusion.
 Fusion of materials: carbon fiber, fine ceramics, and hard-wearing, waterproof rubber.
-Fusion of traditional and modern design.
-Fusion of the Hublot brand with sports icons and institutions.
+Joining traditional and modern design.
+Integrating the Hublot brand with sports icons and

 Like many of history’s greatest creations, the invention of the Cartier Santos started with a gripe.